 Will my kitchen ever be a stand in for a proper pit or a backyard?
 Sadly, no. The light is bright and there are a few plants, but the wood floor isn’t grass and the white ceiling isn’t the sky.
 I have fond memories of my father getting up before dawn to smoke briskets for my family’s summer parties, and there’s nothing like that distinctive waft of sweet smoke to wake me up and say, “Pass the pickles and jalapenos, please!”
 (Because that’s what I like with my barbecue.)

-2 slabs of pork spare ribs trimmed St. Louis style
+- 2 slabs pork spare ribs, St. Louis cut

-1. Clean the meat under lukewarm water, pat dry, and then generously rub yellow mustard, salt, pepper and cayenne all over the meat.
+- Rub the ribs with the yellow mustard.
+Stir together the salt, pepper, and cayenne, then evenly season the ribs on both sides.
 Let meat come to room temperature, which will take about an hour.
 (If you want the rub to sit on the meat longer, put it in the refrigerator and then bring to room temperature before you cook it).

-2. Place a quarter cup of wood chips in the bottom of your stovetop smoker (I like to use oak), place slabs of ribs on the rack, and then place on the stove over high heat with the lid ajar.
+- Place a quarter cup of wood chips in the bottom of your stovetop smoker (I like to use oak), place slabs of ribs on the rack, and then place on the stove over high heat with the lid ajar.
 When wafts of smoke leave the smoker, close the lid and turn heat down to medium low.
-Cook meat in the smoker for two hours.
+Cook meat in the smoker for 2 hours.

-3. Preheat the oven to 225 degrees.
-After two hours, take the meat out of the smoker.
+- Preheat the oven to 225° F. After 2 hours, take the meat out of the smoker.
 Place it in a pan and pour over it a half cup of apple juice.
 Tightly cover it with foil and cook in the oven an hour.